DiddoJS/webrtc-nodejs/README.md

 # webrtc-nodejs
-A basic webrtc implementation on Node.js
+A basic webrtc implementation on Node.js This project uses Type Script.

 ## Run